Benham Bank

 Benham Bank is an ocean bank in the Philippine Sea.
 It is the shallowest point of Benham Rise, which is wholly part of the territory of the Philippines.

 Geology

 With an area of around 170 sqkm, the Benham Bank only forms 1 percent of the Benham Rise.
 It is the shallowest point of the larger underwater plateau at 48 to 100 m below sea level.
+It has a diameter of 30 km from its base.

+The summit area has a surface area of 52 sqkm and has a general length and width of 8 and 6.5 km.